-For the bunch of us who sought a long-gone haven—one where time stands still and life drifts peacefully by without hassles—Corozal province is true nirvana.
+For the bunch of us who sought a long-gone haven—where time stands still and life drifts peacefully by without hassles—Corozal province is true nirvana.
 Here dwells a dreamy, quintessentially Caribbean way of life where the ocean’s whisper lulls you to sleep and the tropical birds wake you at dawn.

 Located in northern Belize, the town and surrounding villages feature all the country’s wonderful qualities, but at unrivaled low prices.
 Plus, the area’s proximity to Chetumal in southern Mexico allows for easy access to U.S.-style shopping with all its amenities and conveniences.
-This actually may be one of the primary reasons many expats choose Northern Belize, at all.
-This fledgling country, which only recently achieved independence, lacks sophisticated services and infrastructure—as well as bureaucracy and clout—so being able to drive to a department store or Costco is a real boon for residents.
+This may be one of the primary reasons many expats choose northern Belize.
+This fledgling country only recently achieved independence and lacks sophisticated services.
+So being able to drive to a department store or Costco is a real boon for residents.

 At approximately 3 miles from the Mexican border, the development of Consejo Shores is home to expats from the United States, Canada, and Europe.
 The project offers attractive, newly built homes set on meandering roads and surrounded by luscious trees and flawless yards.